nickrtorres/cecs342-lab/00/fe.md

 ## Example

-An example [lexer] and [parser] for Arithmos -- the language described above -- is provided in the [example/] directory.
-The implementation is about 100 lines and does not perform any semantic analysis.
-Additionally, the input stream is split on whitespace, so you'll need to add space around lexemes (e.g. `let x = 42 ; print x` instead of `let x = 42; print x`).
+An example [lexer], [parser], and [semantic analyzer][semant] for Arithmos -- the language described above -- is provided in the [example/] directory.
+The implementation is about 150 lines of F#.

 Some possible exercises:
 - Try updating the lexer to support statements without a space between the semicolon (e.g. `let x = 42; print x` instead of `let x = 42 ; print x`).
 - Add a semantic analyzer that stores bindings in a symbol table and raises a `SemanticException` if a binding is referenced before it is defined.
+    - @TODO maybe remove the existing semantic analyzer so this is possible.
-- @TODO
+- @TODO add more

 ## Final remarks, additional resources, and other cool stuff